abymsft/appworkshop/_entries/02-01 GitHubActions.md

 parent-id: devops
 ---

-This is a challenge section
+This is a challenge section for enabling GitHub Actions